 How to send a confirmation mail to your respondents

-You can use the send email block to send automatic email messages to your respondents, for example for a confirmation mail or a thank you mail.
+You can let your Tripetto form send automatic email messages to your respondents, for example for a confirmation mail or a thank you mail.

 When to use

 If you want to confirm the successful receipt and/or thank your respondents for their submission, you can send a confirmation mail to them.
-To do so you can use the email address that they entered inside the form as the recipient.
+You can use the email address that the respondent has entered inside the form as the recipient.
 And you can totally determine the subject and content of the email.

 How to use